 Other Ways to Get Out of Jail

 - Get Out on a Pre-Trial Release Program

 The jail intake process is made up of these steps:

 - You will be placed in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- You will answer a bunch of questions, such as what is your legal name, home address, birth date and a contact person.
+- You will answer a bunch of questions, such as what your legal name is, home address, birth date and a contact person.

 - You will also be asked about your medical and mental history.

 - You will be issued an inmate ID.

 - You will have your mugshot taken.